WHY TAKE MATHEMATICS?

 Mathematics is a compulsory subject at KS4 and students achieve a GCSE qualification.
 There are five one hundred minute lessons per fortnight for Years 9 and 10, and six per fortnight for Year 11.
 Students are expected to complete a piece of homework each week.

-Year 9 and 10 complete an assessment at the end of three semester’s comprising of questions relating to topics taught, plus one full GCSE mock examination during an assessment week.
+Year 9 and 10 complete an assessment at the end of each of the three semester’s comprising of questions relating to topics taught, plus one full GCSE mock examination during an assessment week.
 Students are then provided with personalised and specific information on how to improve and therapy lessons are planned to support these improvements.

 A variety of tasks to enrich learning and deepen understanding are also provided.
 Year 11 complete a full GCSE mock examination each semester.
 This is marked and given a predicted GCSE grade and students are then provided with personalised and specific information on how to improve.
 Any of these assessments may trigger some intervention work, usually in the form of after school support or one-to-one sessions, in order to support the students in achieving their full potential in mathematics.
 The GCSE scheme of work is taught by Christmas for all classes.
 Therefore, the assessments inform what students are taught in Year 11 lessons.
-Extensive and personalised support is provided after school on Wednesday’s from 2:45pm to 4pm.
+Extensive and personalised support is provided after school on Tuesdays from 2:45pm to 4pm.

 GCSE Mathematics now places a renewed emphasis on problem-solving, functionality and mathematical thinking.
 There is a much greater emphasis in examinations on the assessment of applying mathematics and using mathematics to solve problems, and some questions will be set in contexts that students should be expected to deal with in the real world.